harryfornasier/PixelsOptional-Server/README.md

 Feel free to make an account and post some photos, preferably from an older camera.
 Make sure to use a random password when you make your account!

+## Technologies

+- **Backend**: Node.js
+- **Packgages**: Multer, Sharp, Bcrypt, Knex, uuid, mysql2

 ## How does it work?

+### General Folder Structure

+### Authentication

+The authentication is custom, using bcrypt to hash the passwords and jwt for the tokens.
+A custom authentication middleware is then used to check if the user is logged in.

 ### Hosting